 How Missouri Beef is Your Best Health Food

-Now there has been some discussion about the heart-healthy aspects of Missouri grass-fed beef – a all-natural health food.
+Now there has been some discussion about the heart-healthy aspects of Missouri grass-fed beef – an all-natural health food.
 Here's a pretty well-documented summary from Eat Wild (http://www.eatwild.com/healthbenefits.htm):

 Summary of Important Health Benefits of Grassfed Meats, Eggs and Dairy